-

 The mandatory tender offer is a protection that enables minority shareholders to be included in a change of control transaction.

-In that regards, in the first scenario, if the person will be acquiring (i) an interest below the abovementioned thresholds; (ii) any other equity instrument which are not shares with voting rights or any other instrument or contract that could give such person control of the publicly traded company, then the acquisition will be performed in the stock market through a stock trader.
+In that regard, in the first scenario, if the person will acquire (i) an interest below the abovementioned thresholds; (ii) any other equity instrument which are not shares with voting rights or any other instrument or contract that could give such person control of the publicly traded company, then the acquisition will be performed in the stock market through a stock trader.

 In the second scenario, the purchaser may also enter into an agreement with the controlling shareholder to acquire its shares directly.
 Once the shares of the controlling shareholders are acquired by the purchaser, the purchaser must launch a mandatory offer (OPA Posterior) to the remaining shareholders for a number of shares resulting from a formula set in the Tender Offer Regulation.

-With respect to the price of the tender offer, the price would be the one set by the purchaser except for the second scenario of the subsequent tender offer, where the price per share must be equivalent to the price set by an independent appraisal entity, following the pricing methodologies set in the Tender Offer Regulation (which include, Comparables Approach, Discounted Cash Flow, Precedent Transactions, Asset Based Value, Book Value Approach).
+With respect to the price of the tender offer, the price would be the one set by the purchaser except for the second scenario of the subsequent tender offer, where the price per share must be equivalent to the price set by an independent appraisal entity, following the pricing methodologies set in the Tender Offer Regulation (which include, Comparables Approach, Discounted Cash Flow, Precedent Transactions, among others).

 -

-The Companies’ Registry and other Governmental Agencies have general information on a target company (i.e. certain representatives, registered capital stock, litigation, etc.).
-However, that information is not necessarily updated or complete, so it is customary for the purchaser only to request and pay for information which have not been deliver during the due diligence process or would want to have certainty of the information received.
+The Companies’ Registry and other governmental agencies may provide general information on a target company (i.e. certain representatives, registered capital stock, litigation, real estate property, etc.).
+However, that information may not be necessarily updated or complete, so it is customary for the purchaser only to request and pay for information which has not been delivered by its counterparty during the due diligence process or would want to have certainty of the information received.

 Information that only the target company may disclose as it is consider private information under Peruvian law is: